hepip/CarND-Advanced-Lane-Lines/README.md

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 The value of Camera Matrix and Calibration coeffient was stored into a pickle file.

-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+I applied this distortion correction to the test image using the `cv2.undistort()` function.

-![alt text][image1]

 ### Pipeline (single images)